-Bahá’i Beliefs on Drug and Alcohol Rehab
+Bahá’i Beliefs On Drug And Alcohol Rehab

 What Is Bahá’i?

-The Bahá’i faith has grown to become the third fastest growing religion to Christianity and Islam.
+The Bahá’i faith has grown to become the third fastest growing religion, behind Christianity and Islam.
 The Bahá’i faith reflects community, oneness in mankind, oneness in the world, universal love and peace, as well as a universal language and the independent quest for truth.
 It is one of the world’s newest independent religions, with themes of peace, unity, altruism, and love, along with the union between science and religion.

 People of the Bahá’i faith read from the Kitáb-i-Aqdas, also known as the Most Holy Book.
 The book was published in 1992 and is made up Bahá’u’lláh’s responses to questions while he was imprisoned.
 The laws present in the text govern human’s relationship with God, physical and spiritual matters which “directly benefit the individual,” and relations “among individuals and between the individual and society.”
 Other laws govern conduct, relationships, and ordinances or prohibitions.
 Bahá’i principles are: